yat-co/yat-trailer-loading-api/README.md

 # Setup

-To build your own trailer loading API micro-service, complete the following.
+To host your own trailer loading API micro-service, follow the instructions in this section.

 ## Environment File